-Attorneys in our broker-dealer practice are leading practitioners with extensive regarding regulatory and enforcement issues affecting broker-dealers.
-Our lawyers are former senior officials from the U.S. Securities and Exchange Commission (“SEC”), Department of Justice, and former general counsel and chief compliance officers for broker-dealers.
+Our attorneys have extensive experience regarding regulatory and enforcement issues affecting broker-dealers and include former senior officials from the U.S. Securities and Exchange Commission (“SEC”), Department of Justice, and former general counsel and chief compliance officers for broker-dealers.

 We have strong working relationships with self-regulatory organizations (“SROs”), government regulators, custodians, administrators, other industry professionals, and consultants.
 Seward & Kissel’s attorneys, recognized for their role in drafting regulations and guidance or representing the SEC on enforcement matters, are highly respected leaders that participate in the Securities Industry and Financial Markets Association, and the American Bar Association’s Business Law Section.